aryabyte21/gowhale/readme.md

 This article describes only a subset of the features the Go extension provides.
 See the extension's documentation for the full, up-to-date list of supported features.
 For more info visit :- https://code.visualstudio.com/docs/languages/go

+The Go programming language is an open source project to make programmers more productive.

+Go is expressive, concise, clean, and efficient.
+Its concurrency mechanisms make it easy to write programs that get the most out of multicore and networked